Midtown Phoenix Homes and Real Estate For Sale

 And, the Grand Canal Trail slices just to the northeast of the neighborhoods, offering paved and dirt trails for running, walking or bicycling.
 South Mountain Park, with cycling, mountain biking, hiking and more is just a short drive south on Central Avenue.

-Melrose District Phoenix
+Melrose District in Midtown Phoenix

-The Melrose area is made up of a few historic neighborhoods, including Campus Vista, Woodlea and Pierson Place.
-Melrose is a district with eclectic shops and restaurants in the middle.
+Melrose is a neighborhood with eclectic shops and restaurants in the middle.
 Phoenix College and St. Joseph’s Hospital are on the southern end.

-North Central Phoenix
+North Central Phoenix is Part of Midtown Real Estate

 North Central is the most upscale area in Midtown, and it overlaps the Uptown neighborhood.
 It’s also the second priciest neighborhood in Phoenix.
 Mansions, large & mid-size ranch houses along with smaller historic homes comprise this neighborhood as well.
 The area is home to a plethora of popular local restaurants.

-Midtown Phoenix Transportation
+Midtown Transportation

+If you live in Midtown, getting around is easy.
 The Phoenix-Metro Light rail runs through the middle of Midtown.
 Many rail stops are near large job hubs.
 The central Phoenix area has easy access to the Valley’s freeways.

 Midtown Neighborhood Association